icml2025memfm/icml2025memfm.github.io/_pages/icml2025memfm.md

 * **Societal Impact and Ethical Aspects of Memorization:** When foundation models unintentionally memorize and reveal private, personal, or copyrighted information, the consequences can be profound.
 This topic addresses the ethical responsibilities of researchers and developers, the potential for harm to individuals and communities, and the broader implications for fairness, accountability, and trust in AI technologies.

-We welcome submissions related to all aspects of Data in Generative AI, including but not limited to:
+We welcome submissions related to all aspects of memorization in foundation models, including but not limited to:

 *	Detection and Mitigation Methods for Memorization in Foundation Models
 *	Theoretical Foundations of Memorization